cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 ### File Requirements

-- The file must be an image, e.g. a `.png` or `.jpg`.
+- The file must be an image, for example a `.png` or `.jpg`.
-- The file must be smaller than 10MB.
+- The file must be smaller than 10 MB.

 ### Response